Natural Language Analysis of the Lyrics of Kanye West

 CDT Student

-I am a PhD student studying at the University of Bristol under the COMPASS CDT, and previously studied at the University of Exeter.
-My research is currently regarding truncated density estimation, and unnormalised models.
+I have a PhD in statistics/machine learning/data science/AI (whatever you would like to call it) from the University of Bristol, under the COMPASS CDT.
+I previously studied a masters in mathematics at the University of Exeter.
+My research was primarily on truncated density estimation and unnormalised models.
 But I am also interested in AI more generally, including all the learnings, Machine, Deep and Reinforcement (as well as some others!).

 Related